EntySec/SeaShell/README.md

 ## Features

 * **IPA generator** - All you need to do is generate an IPA file and install it on a target's device via [TrollStore](https://trollstore.app/) or other IPA installer that bypasses CoreTrust.
-After the app installed, a target simply need to run an app single time.
+After app was installed, a target simply need to run an app single time.
-* **Modules & Plugins** - SeaShell Framework uses the advanced and powerful payload with lots of features.
+* **Powerful Implant** - SeaShell Framework uses the advanced and powerful payload with lots of features.
+It is called [Pwny](https://github.com/EntySec/Pwny).
 You can extend it by adding your own post-exploitation modules or plugins.
 * **Basic Set** - SeaShell Framework comes with basic set of post-exploitation modules that may exfiltrate following user data: DCIM, SMS, VoiceMail, Safari history and much more.

 ## Covering them All

-*iOS 14, 15, 16, 17 are supported and can be exploited with SeaShell*
+Wide range of iOS versions are supported, since all of the are vulnerable to CoreTrust bug.
+They can be iOS 14, 15, 16 or early 17.
+Since

 ## Endless Capabilities

+[Pwny](https://github.com/EntySec/Pwny) is a powerful implant with a plenty of features including evasion, dynamic extensions and much more.
+It is embedded into the second phase of SeaShell Framework attack.
+These are all phases:

+* **1.** IPA file installed and opened.
+* **2.** Pwny is loaded through `posix_spawn()`.
+* **3.** Connection established and Pwny is ready to receive commands.